Ocasio-Cortez accuses border officers of ‘violent culture’ after report on graphic Facebook posts

 “They’re threatening violence on members of Congress,” Ocasio-Cortez tweeted.
 “How do you think they’re treating caged children+families?”

-A spokesman for the U.S. Customs and Border Protection did not immediately return a request for comment from Fox News.
+Matthew Klein, the assistant commissioner of the CBP’s Office of Professional Responsibility, said the Department of Homeland Security’s inspector general opened an investigation on Monday.

+"Today, U.S. Customs and Border Protection was made aware of disturbing social media activity hosted on a private Facebook group that may include a number of CBP employees," Klein said.
+"CBP immediately informed DHS Office of the Inspector General and initiated an investigation."

 ProPublica did not post the names of those who made the vulgar posts.
-But the news outlet said the Facebook group is called “I’m 10-15” and has about 9,500 members, which include current and former border officers.
+But, the news outlet said the Facebook group was called “I’m 10-15” and had about 9,500 members including current and former border officers.
 “10-15” is code for “aliens in custody.”

-Despite the posts, Ocasio-Cortez said she still plans to visit the Border Patrol facility Monday.
+Despite the posts, Ocasio-Cortez still visited the Border Patrol facility Monday.

-“I have no plans to change my itinerary & will visit the CBP station today,” she tweeted.
+"Just left the 1st CBP facility," she tweeted.
+"I see why CBP officers were being so physically &sexually threatening towards me.
+Officers were keeping women in cells w/ no water & had told them to drink out of the toilets.
+This was them on their GOOD behavior in front of members of Congress."